 How much should you expect to pay for a staggeringly huge 98-inch TV?
-If you’re Samsung, the answer is $15,000 for its 98-inch XL Series 98R754, a massive 4K QLED Google TV that you can ..
-If you’re Sony, the answer is $20,000 — but hey, you’re actually getting two more diagonal inches because that’s how big its is.
-On the other hand, if you’re TCL, the answer is “under $8,000” for its
+If you’re Samsung, the answer is $15,000 for its 98-inch QN90A Neo QLED 4K.
+If you’re Sony, the answer is $20,000 — but hey, you’re actually getting two more diagonal inches because that’s how big its Bravia XR X92 is.
+On the other hand, if you’re TCL, the answer is “under $8,000” for its 98-inch XL Series 98R754, a massive 4K QLED Google TV that you can pre-order on Amazon today, for $7,732.

 The 98R754 joins TCL’s existing XL Collection, a set of TVs that are all 80 inches or larger in size, including the company’s flagship 85-inch 8K QLED X925pro (X9), which uses TCL’s latest generation mini-LED backlight system, called OD Zero.
 Originally, TCL said that the X9 would be available for $10,000 before the end of 2021.
 But that clearly didn’t happen, and no new timeframe has been announced.